inspirehep/author.xml/README.md

 ### What is the workflow?
 1. Download package to have necessary template and files
 1. Gather the information that you will need to fill in the author.xml file
+1. Fill in the values for the XML elements in the template
+1. Validate the file, using a 'validator'
+1. You have the option of converting the xml file to another format

 <a name="downloads"></a>
 ### Downloads